zormandi/logcraft/README.md

 [![Build Status](https://github.com/zormandi/logcraft/actions/workflows/main.yml/badge.svg)](https://github.com/zormandi/logcraft/actions/workflows/main.yml)

-Logcraft is a zero-configuration structured logging library for pure Ruby or [Ruby on Rails](https://rubyonrails.org/) projects.
+Logcraft is a zero-configuration structured logging library for pure Ruby or [Ruby on Rails](https://rubyonrails.org/) applications.
+It is the successor to [Ezlog](https://github.com/emartech/ezlog) with which it shares its ideals but is reimagined and reimplemented to be more versatile and much more thoroughly tested.

-It's purpose is threefold:
+Logcraft's purpose is threefold:
 1. Make sure that our applications are logging in a concise and sensible manner; emitting no unnecessary "noise" but containing all relevant and necessary information (like timing or a request ID).
 2. Make sure that all log messages are written to STDOUT in a machine-processable format (JSON).